 Other symptoms include:

-Some women will get just a few symptoms, some will get many or all of these symptoms, and for others the only symptom they may have is missing a period.
+Some will get just a few symptoms, some will get many or all of these symptoms, and for others, the only symptom they may have is missing a period.

 Pregnancy is divided into 3 trimesters:

 Experiencing an unplanned pregnancy can be a very stressful and confusing time.
-Shock is a common experience when you first find out that you are pregnant, even if you already suspected it.
+Shock is a common experience when you first realise that you are pregnant, even if it was already suspected.
 You might find that you feel unable to think clearly and may experience a lot of mixed emotions.
 This feeling of shock may continue for some days after you first find out.

-Feelings of uncertainty and ambivalence are also very common, and this can even occur when a pregnancy has been planned.
-An unplanned pregnancy can be particularly difficult if you are feeling uncertain about what decision you will make about the pregnancy, or if your thoughts and feelings about what you want to do differ from that of your partner, or the man involved in the pregnancy.
+Feelings of uncertainty and ambivalence are also very common, and this can occur even when a pregnancy has been planned.
+An unplanned pregnancy can be particularly difficult if you are feeling uncertain about what decision you will make about the pregnancy, or if your thoughts and feelings about what you want to do differ from that of your partner, or the conception partner.

 The following are some ways that can help you to manage stress.
 These are good techniques to use in normal daily life and are particularly useful during a difficult time when you are feeling very stressed and/or upset: